UHKD: A Unified Framework for Heterogeneous Knowledge Distillation via Frequency-Domain Representations: Introduction

+Knowledge distillation (KD) has emerged as an effective technique for model compression and acceleration, aiming to reduce complexity while retaining as much performance as possible.
+This makes KD a practical solution for deploying deep networks in resource-constrained environments.
+At the same time, the growing pursuit of accuracy has led to increasingly complex architectures such as CNNs \cite{DBLP:conf/cvpr/HeZRS16,DBLP:conf/cvpr/SandlerHZZC18,DBLP:conf/cvpr/0003MWFDX22}, vision transformers (ViTs) \cite{DBLP:conf/iclr/DosovitskiyB0WZ21,DBLP:conf/icml/TouvronCDMSJ21,DBLP:conf/iccv/LiuL00W0LG21}, and MLPs \cite{DBLP:conf/nips/TolstikhinHKBZU21,DBLP:journals/pami/TouvronBCCEGIJSVJ23}, whose heavy computational demands further highlight the need for compression.

-Knowledge distillation was first proposed by Hinton et al.\cite{DBLP:journals/corr/HintonVD15}.
-Its basic idea is to train a smaller student model to approximate a larger and better-performing teacher model.
-Specifically, the teacher model is usually pre-trained in advance and provides auxiliary supervision signals, in addition to the ground-truth labels, during the training of the student model, thereby guiding the student model to fit the task objectives more effectively.
-This learning paradigm not only helps compress model size and reduce computational cost, but also improves inference efficiency while maintaining accuracy.
-According to the type of knowledge utilized during the distillation process, existing research can mainly be divided into three categories\cite{gou2021knowledge,2024-40694}: (1) response-based distillation methods, which transfer the inter-class probability distribution by matching the soft targets of the teacher model\cite{DBLP:journals/corr/HintonVD15, DBLP:conf/aaai/YangXQY19, DBLP:conf/iccv/SonNCH21}; (2) feature-based distillation methods, which use the intermediate representations of the teacher model as learning targets to enhance the representational ability of the student model\cite{DBLP:journals/corr/RomeroBKCGB14, DBLP:conf/aaai/HeoLY019a, DBLP:conf/cvpr/LinXWYCLW22}; (3) relation-based distillation methods, which transfer knowledge from the perspective of relationships, either among samples or across different features\cite{DBLP:conf/cvpr/YimJBK17, DBLP:conf/cvpr/ParkKLC19, DBLP:conf/iclr/TianKI20}.
+KD was first introduced by Hinton et al.\cite{DBLP:journals/corr/HintonVD15} as a technique in which a compact student is trained under the guidance of a larger, better-performing teacher.
+Besides ground-truth labels, the teacher provides soft targets as auxiliary supervision, helping the student approximate task objectives more effectively.
+This strategy reduces model size and cost, thereby improving inference efficiency while largely preserving accuracy.
+Existing approaches can be broadly categorized into three groups\cite{gou2021knowledge,2024-40694}: (1) response-based methods, which transfer inter-class probability distributions via soft targets\cite{DBLP:journals/corr/HintonVD15,DBLP:conf/aaai/YangXQY19,DBLP:conf/iccv/SonNCH21}; (2) feature-based methods, which distill intermediate representations to enhance representational capacity\cite{DBLP:journals/corr/RomeroBKCGB14,DBLP:conf/aaai/HeoLY019a,DBLP:conf/cvpr/LinXWYCLW22}; and (3) relation-based methods, which transfer structural knowledge among samples or features\cite{DBLP:conf/cvpr/YimJBK17,DBLP:conf/cvpr/ParkKLC19,DBLP:conf/iclr/TianKI20}.